List of recurring The Simpsons characters: Carl Carlson

-Carlton Carlson (voiced by Hank Azaria in seasons 1–31; Alex Désert in season 32-present) is Homer's friend and co-worker (sometimes identified as his supervisor) at the Nuclear Power Plant and is often seen with Lenny.
+Carlton Carlson (voiced by Harry Shearer in "Homer's Night Out" and "Brush with Greatness"; Hank Azaria from season 2 to 31; Alex Désert since season 32) is Homer's friend and co-worker (sometimes identified as his supervisor) at the Nuclear Power Plant and is often seen with Lenny.
 He likes to call himself "an urban Lenny."
 He attended Springfield A&M University.

 Carl is an Icelandic-African American, with a master's degree in nuclear physics, fond of bowling and drinking at Moe's Tavern.
 Carl is frequently said to be among the most attractive men in Springfield; in "Principal Charming", Homer concludes that Carl is too attractive for Selma.
 According to "They Saved Lisa's Brain", he might be diabetic, while according to "The Dad Who Knew Too Little" he might be severely schizophrenic.
 In 'Scuse Me While I Miss the Sky", it was revealed that Carl spent at least part of his boyhood in Iceland.

-The season 24 episode "The Saga of Carl" provides his origin story, describing how he was raised in Iceland.
+The episode "The Saga of Carl" provides his origin story, describing how he was raised in Iceland.
 The episode includes his reunion with his Icelandic parents, who adopted him at an unspecified age from an unspecified nation.
 The episode's plot revolves around the Carlson family curse, which had tarnished their reputation in Iceland for centuries.

 In the early seasons, Carl was rarely seen with Lenny and did not have a consistent voice – on some occasions, he can be heard with Lenny's voice and vice versa.
 One example of Carl having Lenny's voice is in "Brush with Greatness".
 In an early 1991 episode, "Principal Charming", Carl's name is spelled "Karl", the same spelling seen for an unrelated character of the same season.

 Lenny and Carl are best friends, as they are rarely seen apart; their other friends are Homer, and regulars at Moe's including Barney Gumble and Moe Szyslak.
 Homer repeatedly confuses Lenny and Carl, and is shocked to learn on one occasion that Lenny is white, and Carl is black.
 To guide himself, Homer has "Lenny = White, Carl = Black" on his hand.
 He once muttered to himself, "Is that right?" while reading it.
 In "Helter Shelter", Homer exclaims, "That's Lenny?
 I wanted the black one!"
 When Mr. Burns appears on a radio show in an attempt to boost his popularity in "Monty Can't Buy Me Love", Homer tells him that he has a list of jokes explaining the differences between white and black people; Homer later states, "White guys have names like Lenny, whereas black guys have names like Carl."

 Lenny and Carl work at the Springfield Nuclear Power Plant alongside Homer Simpson.

 Lenny and Carl together rank sixth on IGN's Top 25 Simpsons Peripheral Characters.